baymlab/HMSphages/docs/labprotocols/protocol_02-basictechniques.md

 {: .no_toc }

 1. 🖊️ Label a culture tube with your name and the sample you will be using to inoculate.
-2. ➕ Add liquid media to your culture tube using a serological pipette.
+2. ➕ Add 2 mL liquid LB media to your culture tube using a serological pipette.
 > Remember to always get a fresh serological pipette before pipetting from your sterile stock! **Do not re-use pipettes!**
-    + {: .label .label-red }Team Coryne: **XX mL XX media**
-    + {: .label .label-purple } Team plasmid-dependent: **XX mL XX media**
 3. 🪵 Use a wooden stick to scoop up your bacterial sample, then dip the sample into your liquid media and swish the stick around a few times.
 > Keep track of where you have touched your wooden stick and do your best to not put any part of the stick you have touched into the culture tube.
 If you can, only touch the stick from the very end.
 4. 🗑️ Discard your used wooden stick in the used sticks bin.
-5. 🌡️ Incubate cultures at the appropriate temperature overnight.
+5. 🌡️ Incubate cultures at 30℃ overnight.
 - {: .label .label-red }Team Coryne: **30℃**
 - {: .label .label-purple } Team plasmid-dependent: **37℃**